.png)

 Greenhouse for Engaged Research in Education (GERE)

-This is a new initiative from TU Dublin’s Engaged Research Network, in collaboration with the Learning, Teaching and Assessment team.
-GERE will support lecturers who are planning or doing external engagement in their teaching to work with stakeholders to evaluate the impact of this work.
-The goal is to encourage lecturers to co-produce research outputs with external partners, such as conference posters, webinars or articles.
+This new initiative from TU Dublin’s Engaged Research Network, in collaboration with the Learning, Teaching and Assessment team, ran in March 2025.
+GERE supported lecturers planning or doing external engagement in their teaching to work with stakeholders to evaluate the impact of this work.
+The goal was to encourage lecturers to co-produce research outputs with external partners, such as conference posters, webinars or articles.
+You can find out more about it here: Greenhouse for Engaged Research in Education

 *‘Engaged Research describes a wide range of rigorous research approaches and methodologies that share a common interest in collaborative engagement with the community.
 It aims to improve, understand, or investigate an issue of public interest or concern, including societal challenges.
 Engaged research is advanced with community partners rather than for them.
 ‘Community’ refers to a range of public research stakeholders, including public or professional service and product users, policy makers, civil and civic society organisations (CSOs) and actors’ (Campus Engage, 2017.
 Engaged Research: Society and Higher Education Working Together to Address Societal Challenges).